swat-model/swat-model.github.io/docs/collaborating.md

 **1. Code Quality and Review**

-- **Why**: Ensuring high code quality, adherence to coding standards, and catching potential bugs or security vulnerabilities.
-- **How**: Working on a feature branch and submitting a pull request provides an opportunity for team members to review and comment on your code.
+- Ensuring high code quality, adherence to coding standards, and catching potential bugs or security vulnerabilities.
+Working on a feature branch and submitting a pull request provides an opportunity for team members to review and comment on your code.

 **2. Isolation of Features or Bugs**

-- **Why**: Isolating the development work for specific features or bug fixes.
-- **How**: If a feature branch introduces bugs, it won't affect the main codebase, allowing developers time to fix issues before merging.
+- Isolating the development work for specific features or bug fixes.
+If a feature branch introduces bugs, it won't affect the main codebase, allowing developers time to fix issues before merging.

 **3. Concurrent Development**

-- **Why**: Multiple team members can work on different features or bug fixes simultaneously without interference.
-- **How**: Each developer works in their own branch, which can later be merged into the main branch after review.
+- Multiple team members can work on different features or bug fixes simultaneously without interference.
+Each developer works in their own branch, which can later be merged into the main branch after review.

 **4. Rollback and History Clarity**

-- **Why**: Easier to roll back features or changes when they are isolated in their own branches.
-- **How**: Git history will clearly show each feature as a merge commit from a branch, making it easier to identify and revert, if necessary.
+- Easier to roll back features or changes when they are isolated in their own branches.
+Git history will clearly show each feature as a merge commit from a branch, making it easier to identify and revert, if necessary.

 **5. Access Control and Permissions**

-- **Why**: Control over who can commit directly to the main branch, which should represent the stable version of the project.
-- **How**: Setting branch protection rules allows control over who can push to the main or master branches and requires certain checks to pass before merging.
+- Control over who can commit directly to the main branch, which should represent the stable version of the project.
+Setting branch protection rules allows control over who can push to the main or master branches and requires certain checks to pass before merging.

 **6. Prevent Unstable Code**

-- **Why**: Direct commits to the main branch can result in an unstable or broken codebase, affecting all team members.
-- **How**: Feature branches must pass continuous integration tests and get approved through code review before merging into the main branch.
+- Direct commits to the main branch can result in an unstable or broken codebase, affecting all team members.
+Feature branches must pass continuous integration tests and get approved through code review before merging into the main branch.

 **7. Documentation and Understanding**

-- **Why**: Pull requests provide a forum for discussing the proposed changes, adding to the project's documentation and understanding.
-- **How**: The discussion on a pull request can be referred to in the future for context, serving as valuable project documentation.
+- Pull requests provide a forum for discussing the proposed changes, adding to the project's documentation and understanding.
+The discussion on a pull request can be referred to in the future for context, serving as valuable project documentation.

 For these reasons, the best practice is to clone the repository, create a new branch for your feature or fix, commit your changes to that branch, and then open a pull request for review.
 After approval, the changes can then be merged into the main or master branch.